openshift/openshift-client-python/readme.md

 }
 ```

-Alternatively, you could record actions yourself by specifying an action_handler to the tracking
+Alternatively, you can record actions yourself by passing an action_handler to the tracking
 contextmanager.
 Your action handler will be invoked each time an `oc` invocation completes.

 ```python